Csantos07/Agile-Rails-6-Follow-Along/README.md

 How do I document my progress, dependencies, code, etc.

 ---
+# Iteration D1: Finding A Cart & Iteration D2: Connecticting Products to Carts

+## 1.13.23 (3:02 PM)
+### In this Commit:
+- Scaffold the cart
+- Scaffold the line_item
+  - understand belongs_to and active record associations.
+- Modified ProductsControllerTest

+Next Steps: Create a branch for Iteration D3: Adding A button
+---
 # Iteration C5: Caching Of Partial Results

 ## 1.12.23 (11:31 PM)